reflectoring/reflectoring.github.io/_posts/2020-03-14-java-components-clean-boundaries.md

 This way, all internal packages are marked and we can create rules around this.

-### Verifying That Internal Packages are Not Accessed From Outside
+### Verifying That Internal Packages Are Not Accessed from the Outside

 We now create a test that validates that the classes in our internal packages are not accessed from the outside: